ratcode404/tintin-alterepoch/README.md

 and `TinTin Options - Window Columns 120, Rows, 62`

 #### Custom Prompt
 To correctly display the prompt bar, you have to change the AE basic prompt.
 This only has to be set once per character.
-`prompt [RPXP Gain: %X] HP:%h MV:%v %w %f %F`
+Use the custom command `QUICKCONFIG` for this.

 ## Features
 * OOC chat window with time-stamps